fishy/fsdb/README.md

 All packages provide its own tests can be run with `go test`.
-If you want to test every package within this repository, you can use [vgo](https://github.com/golang/vgo/) by running `vgo test all` under the repository root directory.
+If you want to test every package within this repository, on Go 1.11+ you can use `go test ./...`.
+If you are on an older version of Go, you can use [vgo](https://github.com/golang/vgo/) by running `vgo test all` under the repository root directory.